happy-machine/FastQL/README.md

 - Get your current IPV4 IP (for example from [whatsmyip](whatsmyip.org))
 - In the security tab for your instance select the auto-created or chosen security group and add an inbound rule setting custom TCP and port 8000 (graphql api) with source to {{Your IPV4 IP}} (or 0.0.0.0/0 to make it public) and another identical rule for port 8080 (the image server)
 - Sign up at https://huggingface.co/ to get your free ACCESS_TOKEN.
+- Create an access key in the IAM panel.
-- Setup aws configure with the command aws configure and enter access key details after creating an access key in the IAM panel.
+- Setup aws configure with the command aws configure and enter access key details.
 - Run the following commands to set your public IP:

 ```bash